-Left: Ian Mak Wei, Assistant Manager (Campaigns and Production), Public Communications Division is a MCI Information Service Scholar who holds a Bachelor of Arts in Human, Social and Political Science from Cambridge University and a Master of Art in Political Science from Columbia University.
+Left: Ian Mak Wei, Assistant Manager (Campaigns and Production), Public Communications Division is a MCI Information Service Scholar with a Bachelor of Arts in Human, Social and Political Science from Cambridge University and a Masters in Political Science from Columbia University.
 He is part of the Digital Communications team that runs the Gov.sg platform and supports digital marketing efforts and content creation for government communications.

 Right: Noor Kamilia Binte Junaidi is a MCI Information Service (Translation) Scholar currently pursuing a Bachelor of Arts and Social Sciences at NUS.

 The Ministry of Communications and Information (MCI) is the bridge connecting the government to its people, working towards the vision of “An Engaged and Connected Singapore”.
 MCI plays an important role in driving public communications and citizen engagement.
 From listening to citizens to explaining government policies, MCI ensures that Singaporeans are heard, connected, and engaged.

 MCI Information Service Scholar Mak Wei Ian is at the forefront of MCI’s digital communications efforts, while Information Service (Translation) Scholar Noor Kamilia studies how to bridge the language barrier and communicate better to different audience groups.

 “At the point of application, two things stood out,” Ian recalled, thinking back to why he chose the Information Service scholarship.
 “The first was that the public service plays an important role in the day-to-day running of Singapore, from public transport to economic policy.
 The opportunity to contribute in a small way to a project bigger than myself was quite compelling.”